 It doesn’t hurt that there’s a little exercise involved to earn your coffee either.

-As the flagship store for the Campos coffee empire you are guaranteed a good drop here, but there’s also a public Cupping Room where you can fine-tune your coffee tasting skills.
-Book in for a weekend session.
+As the flagship store for the Campos coffee empire, you are guaranteed a good drop here, but there’s also a public Cupping Room where you can fine-tune your coffee tasting skills.

 Where: 11 Wandoo Street, Fortitude Valley.